serpent-os/serpentos.com/content/blog/lift-off.md

 to tooling has helped us make significant strides.

-It should be noted we've practically folded our old "team" concept and ensured we operate across the board as a singular community, with some members having additional responsibilites.
+It should be noted we've practically folded our old "team" concept and ensured we operate across the board as a singular community, with some members having additional responsibilities.
 Our belief is all in the community have equal share and say.
 With that said, to the original "team", members both past and present, I thank for their (long) support and contributions to the project.

 ### An ISO.